conjurdemos/ansible-role/README.md

 This project includes all the elements required to run the demo.

 ### Demo flow

-setup 4 terminal/shell windows and one browser window:
-Conjur shell - to startup conjur in
-CLI shell - to run a Conjur CLI client shell container Script shell - to run demo scripts in
-File shell - to show Conjur policy and Ansible role/task files Browser window - to show deployed application in Conjur shell, run demo.sh to startup conjur, minimize it when it's ready in CLI shell, run ./cli-shell.sh, type cd to go to home directory, ls to verify the demo directory is mounted correctly in Script shell, run ./1_load_policies.sh to start loading policies, don't wait for it to finish in File shell run conts-list.sh to show running staging and production hosts. describe how we're going to use Ansible and Conjur to deploy a web application, where each host is authenticated and authorized for access to only the secrets each needs, using principles of least privilege. cd to policy, cat users.yml.
-Describe groups, users and role grants to create group hierarchy.
-Emphasize RBAC & least privilege.
-Describe how privilege increases from top to bottom, because lower groups inherit privileges from higher.
-Point out how so far there's no actual privileges granted. cat policy.yml
-Describe how this creates root policies for staging and production envs, w/ different admin owner groups.
-Describe how we can now apply application policies to setup consistent security structure across each env. cd to apps, cat myapp.yml
-Describe how this file defines the security structure for one of potentially many apps.
-It should be managed as an application artifact, just like database schema definitions.
-It gets applied to each root environment policy to create consistent, cookie-cutter security structure.
-Describe variables, groups, privilege grants, highlight the privilege grant to the layer.
-Describe how the layer will have the name of the policy by default, how it represents a group of hosts.
-Describe the host factory redemption process, how that will establish individual machine identities for each host.
-Point out how the layer is a member of secrets_user, therefore can only read/execute secrets. cat myapp_grants.yml
-Discuss how these grants enable different groups to update secrets in each environment.
-Mention RBAC & least privilege again. cd .. in Script shell, scroll through policy load output to show how each of the policies was loaded. in CLI shell, run user_list.sh, host_list.sh and vars_list.sh and how there are no values yet for secrets. in Script shell, run 2_set_secrets.sh, don't wait for it to finish in File shell, cd to ansible, ls to show contents, cd to roles, ls to show ansible-role-conjur dir pushd into ansible/roles/ansible-role-conjur/configure-conjur-identity/tasks pwd to show path, how we're now deep in the ansible role implementation Describe how the idea behind ansible roles is to allow you to define what a server is supposed to do, instead of having to specify the exact steps needed to get a server to act a certain way.
-In this case we want a general approach to establishing machine identities across hosts in different environments. cat identity.yml, walk through quickly and describe how ansible uses this to redeem HF tokens to create host identities popd back to the demo directory run ./vars-list.sh again to show how the vars now have values.
-Now we have what we need to deploy to staging, run ./deploy.sh staging Narrate execution to show how Ansible is establishing indentity for two staging servers and deploying the app. use conts-list.sh to get the port of a staging container, enter localhost: to see deployed application, compare password displayed to password displayed by ./vars-list.sh in the CLI shell. pick one of the ports for a production server, show how it's not deployed in the Browser window run ./deploy.sh in Script window, refresh browser to show deployed app, compare database password w/ one in CLI shell.
-Review talking points of demo:
-We used Ansible and open source Conjur to secure an Ansible role deployment workflow with machine identities.
-Secrets are now encrypted and all access to them authenticated and authorized, with identities established dynamically.
-Conjur policies are "security as code" where an application's security structure can be managed as source code and consistently established across multiple environments, using automation tools like Ansible.
+1) setup 4 terminal/shell windows and one browser window:
+   - Conjur shell - to startup conjur in
+   - CLI shell - to run a Conjur CLI client shell container
+   - Script shell - to run demo scripts in
+   - File shell - to show Conjur policy and Ansible role/task files
+   - Browser window - to show deployed application
+2) in Conjur shell, run demo.sh to startup conjur, minimize it when it's ready
+3) in CLI shell, run ./cli-shell.sh, type cd to go to home directory, ls to verify the demo directory is mounted correctly
+4) in Script shell, run ./1_load_policies.sh to start loading policies, don't wait for it to finish
+5) in File shell
+   - run conts-list.sh to show running staging and production hosts.
+   - describe how we're going to use Ansible and Conjur to deploy a web application, where each host is authenticated and authorized for access to only the secrets each needs, using principles of least privilege.
+   - cd to policy, cat users.yml.
+     - Describe groups, users and role grants to create group hierarchy.
+     - Emphasize RBAC & least privilege.
+     - Describe how privilege increases from top to bottom, because lower groups inherit privileges from higher.
+     - Point out how so far there's no actual privileges granted.
+   - cat policy.yml
+     - Describe how this creates root policies for staging and production envs, w/ different admin owner groups.
+     - Describe how we can now apply application policies to setup consistent security structure across each env.
+   - cd to apps, cat myapp.yml
+     - Describe how this file defines the security structure for one of potentially many apps.
+     - It should be managed as an application artifact, just like database schema definitions.
+     - It gets applied to each root environment policy to create consistent, cookie-cutter security structure.
+     - Describe variables, groups, privilege grants, highlight the privilege grant to the layer.
+     - Describe how the layer will have the name of the policy by default, how it represents a group of hosts.
+     - Describe the host factory redemption process, how that will establish individual machine identities for each host.
+     - Point out how the layer is a member of secrets_user, therefore can only read/execute secrets.
+   - cat myapp_grants.yml
+     - Discuss how these grants enable different groups to update secrets in each environment.
+Mention RBAC & least privilege again.
+   - cd ..
+6) in Script shell, scroll through policy load output to show how each of the policies was loaded.
+7) in CLI shell, run user_list.sh, host_list.sh and vars_list.sh and how there are no values yet for secrets.
+8) in Script shell, run 2_set_secrets.sh, don't wait for it to finish
+9) in File shell, cd to ansible, ls to show contents, cd to roles, ls to show ansible-role-conjur dir
+10) pushd into ansible/roles/ansible-role-conjur/configure-conjur-identity/tasks
+   - pwd to show path, how we're now deep in the ansible role implementation
+   - Describe how the idea behind ansible roles is to allow you to define what a server is supposed to do, instead of having to specify the exact steps needed to get a server to act a certain way.
+In this case we want a general approach to establishing machine identities across hosts in different environments.
+   - cat identity.yml, walk through quickly and describe how ansible uses this to redeem HF tokens to create host identities
+11) popd back to the demo directory
+12) run ./vars-list.sh again to show how the vars now have values.
+13) Now we have what we need to deploy to staging, run ./deploy.sh staging
+14) Narrate execution to show how Ansible is establishing indentity for two staging servers and deploying the app.
+15) use conts-list.sh to get the port of a staging container, enter localhost:<port> to see deployed application, compare password displayed to password displayed by ./vars-list.sh in the CLI shell.
+16) pick one of the ports for a production server, show how it's not deployed in the Browser window
+17) run ./deploy.sh in Script window, refresh browser to show deployed app, compare database password w/ one in CLI shell.
+18) Review talking points of demo:
+    - We used Ansible and open source Conjur to secure an Ansible role deployment workflow with machine identities.
+    - Secrets are now encrypted and all access to them authenticated and authorized, with identities established dynamically.
+    - Conjur policies are "security as code" where an application's security structure can be managed as source code and consistently established across multiple environments, using automation tools like Ansible.

 ### Requirements
 The following are required to run this demo